Form factor (mobile phones): Brick

 However, "brick" has more recently been applied to older phone models in general, including non-bar form factors (flip, slider, swivel, etc.), and even early touchscreen phones as well, due to their size and relative lack of functionality compared to current models on the market.

 The term "brick" has also expanded beyond smartphones to include most non-working consumer electronics, including a game console, router, or other device, that, due to a serious misconfiguration, corrupted firmware, or a hardware problem, can no longer function, hence, is as technologically useful as a brick.
 The term derives from the vaguely cuboid shape of many electronic devices (and their detachable power supplies) and the suggestion that the device can function only as a lifeless, square object, paperweight or doorstop.
 This term is commonly used as a verb.
 For example, "I bricked my MP3 player when I tried to modify its firmware."
 It can also be used as a noun, for example, "If it's corrupted and you apply using fastboot, your device is a brick."
 In the common usage of the term, "bricking" suggests that the damage is so serious as to have rendered the device permanently unusable.

 Slate

-A slate is a smartphone form with few to no physical buttons, instead relying upon a touchscreen and an onscreen virtual keyboard for input.
+A slate is a smartphone form with few to no physical buttons, instead relying on a touchscreen and an onscreen virtual keyboard for input.
 The first commercially available touchscreen phone was a brick phone, the IBM Simon Personal Communicator, released in 1994.
 The success of the iPhone, which was released by Apple in 2007, is considered by some to be largely responsible for the influence and achievement of this design.

 Some unusual "slate" designs include that of LG New Chocolate (BL40), or the Samsung Galaxy Round, which is curved.